3 AI Memory Stocks (Besides Micron) to Watch as Demand Booms

 As a highly effective solution for storing the massive amounts of data needed for AI training and inference, Seagate’s Mozaic HAMR drives have attracted the attention of hyperscale cloud providers as well as large-scale enterprises.

 And that revenue continues to grow.
-Seagate reported $2.83 billion in revenue for fiscal Q2 2026, a nearly 7.5% increase from Q1 and a $500 million year-over-year jump.
+Seagate reported $3.11 billion in revenue for fiscal Q3 2026, a nearly 10% increase from Q2 and a more than $950 million year-over-year jump.

 That momentum is likely to continue following the recent news of Seagate’s Mozaic 4+ HAMR platform – which offers roughly 8 TB more storage capacity than its Mozaic 3+ platform – moving into mass production for hyperscale cloud providers.